thiko/training-aws-access-cognito/README.md

    - Open the AWS Management Console
    - Navigate to the Amazon Cognito service
    - Select "User Pools" and click "Create user pool"
+   - Stay on "Common Webapplication" application type
-   - Enter a name for your user pool: `tekkminds-awscourse-app01`
+   - Enter a name for your user pool app client: `tekkminds-awscourse-app01`
-   - Under "Authentication providers", select "Cognito user pool" only
    - Under "Cognito user pool sign-in options", select "Email" only
+   - Set "email" and "phone_number" as required attributes
-   - Click "Next"
+   - Click "Create Userpool"
+   - Skip the Code examples (you can open the Login page in a new tab - we can use it later)

 2. **Configure security requirements**
-   - On the "Configure security requirements" page:
+   - On the "Authentication methods" page:
    - Under "Password policy", select "Custom"
    - **For training purposes only**: Uncheck all password requirements
      > **Note**: In production environments, always maintain strong password requirements!
    - Keep other settings at their defaults
-   - Click "Next"
+   - Click "Save"

-3. **Configure sign-up experience**
+3. **Nothing to configure in sign-up experience**
-   - Keep default settings
-   - Click "Next"

-4. **Configure message delivery**
-   - Select "Send email with Cognito"
-   - Click "Next"

 5. **Integrate your app**
-   - App type: "Public client"
+   - Click on "App-Clients"
-   - App client name: `tekkminds-client`
+   - Select your app client (`tekkminds-awscourse-app01`)
+   - Click on edit
    - Under "Authentication flows":
       - Select "ALLOW_USER_PASSWORD_AUTH"
       - This allows simple password-based authentication without requiring the user pool ID
-   - Click "Next"

-6. **Review and create**
-   - Review your settings
-   - Click "Create user pool"
+   - Click "Save"

-7. **Note down important information**
+6. **Note down important information**
    - After creation, record the following:
       - User Pool ID
       - App client ID
       - App client secret (click "Show client secret" to reveal it)
    - You'll need these values for your Lambda function

 ### Part 3: Create a Cognito User